Founded 185 years ago in the heart of the northern Côtes du Rhône, Delas Freres today crafts world class wines from both northern and southern Rhône.

 Crafted by winemaker Jacques Grange (who is originally from Burgundy), the wines from Delas Freres epitomise finesse and elegance.
 Recent vintages from the vineyards of Hermitage, Crozes-Hermitage, Chateauneuf-du-Pape, Côte Rôtie, Condrieu, Côtes-du-Rhône and Côtes-du-Ventoux have bee lauded in the press for their intensity of flavour and excellent value.

-The climate is Mediterranean and is strongly influenced by the “Mistral” wind.
-This strong wind results from a difference in atmospheric pressures between the northern and southern parts of the Rhône valley and it is beneficial to vine growth.
-The region is also marked by seasonal rains, as well as hot, exceptionally sunny weather in the summer months.
+The climate is Mediterranean and bears the stamp of the “mistral” wind.
+This strong wind results from a difference in atmospheric pressures between the northern and southern parts of the Rhône valley.
+It is beneficial to the vine’s growth.
+The region is also marked by seasonal rains, and hot, exceptionally sunny weather in the summer months.

-The colour has a golden straw hue with green tinges.
+The Côtes-du-Rhône Blanc has a golden straw hue with green tinges.
 The main aromas are reminiscent of white flowers and yellow fruit, enhanced by touches of exotic and citrus fruit.
-On the palate, the wine is bright, refined and fresh.
+On the palate, the wine is alert, seductively suave and fresh.